stjudecloud/cloud-app-tutorial/README.md

 For accessing St. Jude next generation sequencing data and writing cloud applications, you will need a [DNAnexus account](https://www.stjude.cloud/docs/create-an-account/) and [dx-toolkit](https://wiki.dnanexus.com/downloads).
 To explore or manage datasets, refer to our guide [Working with Our Data](https://www.stjude.cloud/docs/guides/data/working-with-our-data/).

+## Apps

+* `dx-adapter-trim` - Example application that uses cutadapt to trim sequencing adapters.
+This app demonstrates providing data to the app via the resources directory.
+Note this should primarily be used for small, app-specific resources.
+* `dx-bam-to-fastq` - Example application that extracts FastQ files from aligned BAMs.
+This app demonstrates returning an array of files as output.
+* `dx-bwa-mem` - Example application that aligns FastQ files to a reference genome using BWA-MEM.
+Demonstrates pulling reference files from the common St. Jude Cloud Reference Data project dynamically based on user input for use in the application.
+* `dx-fastqc-example-app` - Example application used in the [Data Guides > Creating a Cloud Application](https://www.stjude.cloud/docs/guides/data/creating-a-cloud-app/) section of the St. Jude Cloud documentation.

 ## Feedback

 This repository is still currently under construction.
 If you have any additional questions, be sure to [contact us](https://hospital.stjude.org/apps/forms/fb/st-jude-cloud-contact/)!